Asus Strix R7 370 4GB Graphic CardView on Amazon

-Asus is an extremely well-known company in the PC world having been around since 1989 and in that time have produced some of the most outstanding enthusiast-grade products ranging from keyboards to motherboards to monitors.
+Today, I am going to be looking at a new AMD R7 GPU from a familiar brand; Asus Strix Radeon R7 370 4GB GPU.
+Asus is an extremely well-known company in the PC enthusiast world having been around since 1989 they produced some of the most outstanding enthusiast-grade products.

-Today we are going to take a look at one of the newer AMD cards out, the R7 370 Strix from Asus.
-The Radeon 300 series come with quite a number of improvements over the older 200 series with some of the new features being:
+The AMD Radeon 300 series comes with quite a number of improvements over the older 200 series with some of the new features being:

 Frame rate targeting control (FRTC) which gives users the ability to set a maximum frame rate (between 55-95fps) in full-screen applications which in turn can reduce heat, power consumption and also fan noise but not introduce the traditional stuttering associated with Vsync, This is also helpful when using AMD Freesync monitors seeing as most of them have a set range for Freesync to work (35-95hz for example).